top of page

 Adaptil home diffuser and refills, to help puppy feel calm and relaxed during its first week in its new home and beyond.
 We also recommend these and these from Dorwest Herbs as natural anti anxiety relief supplements that work well and are suitable for puppies.
 These stuffed toys with a pretend heartbeat do help some puppies to settle in much easier as well.

-We recommend giving your puppy Milk Thistle one week before its (one and only) puppy vaccination is due and then for a week after the vaccination to help detox the liver of any toxins.
+We recommend giving your puppy Milk Thistle two weeks before its (one and only) puppy vaccination is due and then for two weeks after the vaccination to help detox the liver of any toxins.

-Puppy food - We will provide you with the details of pup’s current feeding schedule and the type of food we have been feeding a week before puppy is due to leave us, we recommend purchasing the same type of food that we have been feeding pup so as not to upset their stomach.
+Puppy food - Here is our puppy feeding schedule for new owners.
+We recommend purchasing the same type of food that we have been feeding pup so as not to upset their stomach.
 Purchase this in advance of pup arriving so you have it ready.
-Once pup has reached a minimum of 6 months of age you can then begin to transition them onto a different type of food or diet if you so wish.
+Once pup has reached a minimum of 9 months of age you can then begin to transition them onto a different type of food or diet if you so wish.
 Up until that age, stick to what we have been feeding them.

 Foods we always recommend, tend to use ourselves and that are enjoyed by our pack include: